syuntoku14/fusion2urdf/README.md

 # fusion2urdf

-### Under Development
+This is a fusion 360 script to export urdf from fusion 360 directly.

-This repository shows how to create urdf from fusion 360 efficiently.
+### How to use

 **convertSTL.rb** was created by [@Chris Polis](https://github.com/cmpolis/convertSTL#author)